The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Methods

 \subsection{Empirical Dataset: Provenance and Preprocessing}

 Data were sourced from OpenNeuro ds003633, providing eyes-closed, pre-task baseline EEG from $N=43$ adults.
 Session-1 was selected for all subjects to ensure a clean resting-state regime.
-Subjects were chosen based on minimal artifact contamination and to span a balanced distribution of age and gender.
-All data were fully de-identified under OpenNeuro’s IRB umbrella; no further ethical review was required.
+Subjects were chosen based on minimal artifact contamination and a balanced distribution of age and gender.
+All data were fully de-identified under OpenNeuro's IRB umbrella.